nanosai/mem-ops-java/README.md

 When you are done with a MemoryBlock you must explicitly free it.
 Freeing the memory block will mark that section of the MemoryAllocator's big, internal byte array as free for allocation again.

+MemoryBlock objects are pooled internally, and thus reused.
+That is done to avoid creating a new MemoryBlock each time a byte block is allocated.
+Otherwise you would still put a lot of pressure on the garbage collector.

 # Advantages Over Traditional Memory Allocation
 Allocating byte blocks from a bigger, shared byte array can, in some cases, provide several advantages